joxkalna/simple-typescript-start/README.md

-# 🧰 Practicing Typescript 2023 with Cucamber example
+# Typescript exercises - practice-typescript

-- using [the blog](https://khalilstemmler.com) and codeacademy TypeMart
+- simple exercises that are converted into .ts and written a simple unit test to verify it works as expected.
-- TypeMart uses a simple index.ts and product.tx and I am finding  the correct product
+- this helps learning with jest

 ### Features